Evervault raises $3.2M from Sequoia, Kleiner for an API to build apps with privacy baked in – TechCrunch

 “I believe that once data has been ingested, it should be encrypted and never decrypted again,” founder Shane Curran said in an interview.
 “There’s a philosophical argument to be made over offering privacy at different levels, but we’re looking at the holistic side of things.
 If your app gets breached, the data will not leak.”

-But that impressive investor list in this seed round is all the more notable when you consider that Evervault’s product has yet to be released.
+The investor list in this seed round is impressive, but also all the more notable when you consider that Evervault’s product has yet to be released.

-Curran, the company’s CEO (and as of the time of writing, only full-time employee), said in an interview that Evervault’s API has been built, but the startup is still working on how run it efficiently at scale.
-The funding will be used to help with that, as well as to help with hiring more for the team.
+Curran, the company’s CEO — and as of the time of writing, only full-time employee — said in an interview that Evervault’s API has been built, but the startup is still working on how run it efficiently at scale.
+The funding will be used to help with that, as well as to hire more people for the team.
 (There are two others joining Curran soon, he said.)

 “It’s moving away from compliance teams because it should be in products from day one,” said Evervault’s 19-year-old founder to explain why it’s focusing on developer tools.

-“Originally, I thought of how to solve data protection from the developer side as a mathematical problem, but it was only having done the research and being exposed to others on that space that it became something interesting to me,” he added.
+“Originally, I thought of how to solve data protection from the developer side as a mathematical problem, but it was only having done the research and getting exposed to others in that space that it became something interesting to me,” he added.

+“It should be something more reasonable beyond the idea of ‘companies should never touch our data,'” he said.
+The aim with Evervault, he said, is to make a service more secure with regards to personal data, but in a way that doesn’t compromise the experience for the user, or the app/software company itself.

-That idea of building a completely new way of handling data protection, but using a method that will let businesses continue operating as they do, is part of what compelled some of this investment.
+The idea of building a completely new way of handling data protection, while using a method that will let businesses continue operating as they do, is part of what compelled some of this investment.

 “Data is king, and the team at evervault is on a mission to solve the ‘how’ of ensuring data privacy,” said Mamoon Hamid, partner, Kleiner Perkins.
 “Their developer-first approach ensures that data privacy becomes part of the development fabric, instead of an afterthought left for compliance to troubleshoot.
 We’re thrilled to partner with evervault and help build the new Internet infrastructure for data privacy.”